CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise3.md

     ![Picture](./images/Ex3-23.png)

-1. Now, you will see thre newly created workbook.
+1. Now, you will see the newly created workbook.

     ![Picture](./images/Ex3-24.png)

 ### Summary
 In this exercise, you connected the Threat Intelligence data connector, explored workbook templates, customized an existing template, and created a new workbook.
 These steps equipped you with the skills to enhance security data visualization and leverage enriched threat intelligence within Microsoft Sentinel.

+## You have successfully completed the exercise!

 ### Now, click on **Next >>** from the lower right corner to move on to the next page.